Julien Guerrier: Professional career

 Guerrier finished third on the Alps Tour Order of Merit in 2008 to graduate to the second tier Challenge Tour for 2009.
 He again progressed, finishing 16th on the 2009 Challenge Tour Rankings to earn a European Tour card for 2010, although he later improved his exemption category at qualifying school, recording a record low round of 60 in the process.
 He failed to retain his card after the 2010 European Tour and returned to the Challenge Tour for 2011.
 At the end of 2011 he qualified to play on the European Tour for 2012, but failed to retain his card for a second time.

 After a number of season on the Challenge Tour, Guerrier has his first successes in 2017, winning the Hauts de France Golf Open and the Irish Challenge.
 Finishing 6th in the Order of Merit he returned to the European Tour for 2018.
 Guerrier had a good start to 2018, finishing third in the Oman Open.
 He finished 2018 at 86th in the money list to retain his card for 2019.
 Guerrier missed most of 2019 through injury, only returning in September.

+After 230 starts, Guerrier won his first European Tour event in 2024 at the Estrella Damm N.A.
+Andalucía Masters, beating Jorge Campillo in a nine-hole playoff, tying the record for longest playoff with the 1989 KLM Dutch Open and 2013 Open de España.